Applies to: RIDE 1.7.10 and later

 Now grab the unpacked Basic.P file, drag it over the File Manager and drop it there.
 The file will be imported with attributes automatically set to those we just selected in the File attributes dialog.

 To run a BASIC program on a real hardware (or in an emulator), however, we will need more than just to set the attributes.
-Double-click on the BASIC file's first standard attribute and change it from zero to five.
-Double-click on the second standard attribute and change it from 32768 to 76.
+Double-click on the BASIC file's first standard attribute (in the Std param 1 column) and change it from zero to five.
+Double-click on the second standard attribute (in the Std param 2 column) and change it from 32768 to 76.

-Save the current state of the image using Image → Save (Ctrl+S).
+Save the current state of the image using Image → Save.
 You can try the result on a real hardware, or in an emulator as shown here:

 Can those two standard parameters be set to some defaults as in the file attributes case?
-No, because they will definitely differ from file to file.
+No, because they will vary from file to file.
 But there's a better way – file import information!
 Import information is a bunch of extra data about a file that are consumed by RIDE at the moment of importing the file.
-Import information contain virtually the whole line of data shown in the File Manager, packed in a wild looking string attached to file's regular name.
+Import information contain virtually the whole line of data shown in the File Manager, packed in a wild-looking string attached to file's regular name.

-To get the first crack on the import information, download this file, containing the popular Pssst game by Ultimate.
-Once unpacked, the file names will look ugly and like corrupted:
+To get the first crack on the import information, download this file, containing the popular Pssst game by Ultimate that has been modified to run on Didaktik (conversion between media, like this one, is very interesting and enjoyable task that is, regrettably, beyond the scope of this tour).
+Once unpacked, the file names will look ugly and like corrupt:

 PSSST.P ZXP1790001L179TfDespite their look, grab all of them, drag them over the File Manager and drop them there.
 They will be imported with all parameters correctly set!

-You can check the consistency by saving the image, using Image → Save (Ctrl+S), and trying the result on a real hardware, or in an emulator as shown here:
+You can check the consistency by saving the image, using Image → Save, and trying the result on a real hardware, or in an emulator as shown here:

 Here are few tips about import information to remember:

 Let us now try the oposite operation – file export.
-Download and open this image that contains a popular converter of tape files to disk files, named Tape/Disk (in those early 1990's days, it was a very essential tool for everyone who wanted to convert level-loading games from a tape to a disk – for instance, to speed-up the loading time, as tape versions of games were cheaper, although not much but even that counted).
+Download and open this image that contains a popular converter of tape files to disk files, named Tape/Disk.

-Having the option currently unticked, switch to the File Manager and click on File Manager → Selection → All (Ctrl+Shift+A) to select all files in the current directory.
-Grab the selection and drag the files over to the Desktop (or anywhere else you like) and drop them there.
-The files will be given familiarly weird names.
+Having the option currently unticked, switch to the File Manager.
+Grab the only file, and drag it over to the Desktop (or anywhere else you like) and drop it there.
+The file will be given mildly weird name (forward slash has been replaced and import information appended).

-Tape%2fDisk.P ZXP2b0000L1b45TfDo this once again but this time with the MDOS → Export with shell-compliant names option ticked.
-The files will be exported with much readable names which may come handy if you are using ESXDOS with files stored on an SSD card.
+Tape%2fDisk.P ZXP2b0000L1b45RfDo this once again but this time with the MDOS → Export with shell-compliant names option ticked.
+The file will be exported with much readable name (forward slash has been dropped and import information omitted) which may come handy if you are using ESXDOS with files stored on an SSD card.

-TapeDisk.PIn most of the cases, rather than archiving individual files outside their containing image (with or without the import information attached) you may want to archive the whole image (possibly for further generations of gamers), ideally packed as a ZIP file.
+In most of the cases, rather than archiving individual files outside their containing image (with or without the import information attached) you may want to archive the whole image (possibly for further generations of gamers), ideally packed as a ZIP file.
 RIDE cannot pack the image for you but it can help you make the final ZIP file as small as possible.
-Given that there are not known any games (or utilities) with "secret" files, not officially included in both the directory and the FAT, you are virtually always safe to carry out the following steps.
+Given that there are not known any games or programs with "secret" files, not officially included in both the directory and the FAT, you are virtually always safe to carry out the following steps.

 Modern emulators usually can handle images with unexpected number of cylinders (for counter-example, the RealSpectrum emulator cannot, and expects MDOS disks to always have 80 cylinders, otherwise it refuses them).
 Hence, you can safely trim empty cylinders from the end of the disk using MDOS → Unformat cylinders.